singularity-energy/open-grid-emissions/README.md

 Parts of the input data used for the Open Grid Emissions dataset is released by the U.S. Energy Information Administration in the Autumn following the end of each year (2021 data should be available Autumn 2022).
 Each release will include the most recent year of available data as well as updates of all previous available years based on any updates to the OGEI methodology.
 All previous versions of the data will be archived on Zenodo.

+Updated datasets will also be published whenever a new version of the open-grid-emissions repository is released.

 ## Contribute
 There are many ways that you can contribute!
  - Tell us how you are using the dataset or python tools
- - Request new features or data outputs by submitting a feature request or emailing us at ...
+ - Request new features or data outputs by submitting a feature request or emailing us at <>
  - Tell us how we can make the datasets even easier to use
- - Ask a question about the data or methods in our discussion forum
+ - Ask a question about the data or methods in our [discussion forum](https://github.com/singularity-energy/open-grid-emissions/discussions)
- - Submit an issue if you've identified a way the methods or assumptions could be improved
+ - [Submit an issue](https://github.com/singularity-energy/open-grid-emissions/issues) if you've identified a way the methods or assumptions could be improved
- - Contribute your subject matter expertise to the discussion about open issues and questions
+ - Contribute your subject matter expertise to the discussion about [open issues and questions](https://github.com/singularity-energy/open-grid-emissions/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion)
  - Submit a pull request to help us fix open issues

 # Repository Structure